ricardoom/dominotrono/content/portfolio/il-nido-seattle.md

        >}}

         {{< copy_wrapper class="hero-grid__copyBlock" >}}
-          Chef Mike of Il Corvo Pasta in Seattle Wa. approached me to design and develop the website for his new restaurant concept Il Nido.
-Coming from the grind of having to maintain a Wordpress site, he did not want to have to worry about constant updating, so we decided that a simple website was the best choice.
-We settled on a  brochure style site giving the most basic information.
-With this in mind, we also wanted the site load as fast as possible, reasoning that his clientele would most likely be accessing the site from their mobile devices.
+          Chef Mike Easton of Il Corvo Pasta in Seattle approached me to design and develop the website for his new restaurant concept Il Nido.
+No longer interested in maintaining a blog, he decided to close down his WordPress site and go with a simple brochure style single page site.
         {{< /copy_wrapper >}}

 {{< /section_wrapper >}}